-Sustainable Joy Healthy goals and consistent work BY: Troy Murphy |July 2016
+Sustainable Joy Achievements that Last BY: Troy Murphy |July 2016

 Adobe Stock Images

 We want happiness; we want joy.
 These wants are natural.
 I suppose most could enjoy life a little more.
 The joys tend to get stuck in the hubbub of living; we ruminate on difficulties and entertain dreams that never arrive.
 We contemplate the pleasures of having more but neglect the necessary work required, focusing on the end but avoiding the treacherous paths directly in front of us.
 A happier life may demand a few adjustments, breaking free of the disappointing cycles we currently are swept up in. we need effective planning and achievable goals.

 Goals are necessary for achieving an intended change.
 Goals motivate, pushing to new heights, giving proper direction to present action.
 However, goal achievement is not the gold standard for happiness.
 Initially the achievement brings a wave of pleasure; but the achievement alone is not enough for the sustainable joy we seek.
 The satisfaction of achievement fades.
 Our momentary basking in accomplishment gives way to new goals, new feelings of lack, and the return of dissatisfaction.
 We return to the work of living.

 We can experience a more sustainable joy when we enjoy living.
 The movement of life through achievement and desire, and work.
 When we discover that true joy comes from living life—working, growing changing—we can escape the perpetual cycle of disappoint over the life we currently have.
 The new car, the new job, the bigger house, the younger wife or more powerful husband will not satisfy.
 We can’t expect much happiness if we are constantly trudging through painful paths to achieve some fabulous future reward.